 Do you have an amazing business idea?
 Perhaps it’s a retail concept you believe will take off and, what’s more, you’ve found the perfect premises in the perfect location.

 Whoa, there!
 Before you go signing a letter of offer or intention, or a lease itself, you need to make sure you’ve done a proper investigation of the terms you’re agreeing to.
 A lease is a contractual document meaning that it is legally binding.
 It’s important you understand your rights and obligations under the lease agreement as if they are not in your favour, it can later affect the profitability and viability of the business you’d dreamed of, and therefore your livelihood.

-This article addresses some of the basic things to research and consider before signing a commercial lease on a premises.
-Consulting a legal professional with experience in this area is highly advised both when you’re researching premises to lease and most certainly when you wish to proceed to signing a lease document.
+This article addresses some of the basic things to research and consider before signing a commercial lease on-premises.
+Consulting a legal professional with experience in this area is highly advised both when you’re researching premises to lease and most certainly when you wish to proceed to sign a lease document.

 What are some of the key things to consider when you’ve found the right premises?

-It’s important to understand that the landlord and letting agent of a property have limited obligations regarding disclosure.
+It’s important to understand that the landlord and letting agent of the property has limited obligations regarding disclosure.
 This means, for example, they don’t have to inform a potential tenant that the property was previously damaged by a natural disaster.
 As a result, it’s incumbent on you to ask the right questions before signing a lease.

 If the commercial premises you wish to lease is within a shopping centre (defined as a grouping of five or more shops), it’s likely any lease will be governed by the minimum standards included in the Retail Shop Leases Act 1994.
 This legislation offers greater protection for lease-holders, including disclosure obligations, turnover rent, options to extend, outgoings payable and recovery requirements, rent review mechanisms, trading hours, relocation and demolition procedures, dispute resolution and tenant compensation rights.